wheegee/sentential/docs/explore/envs.md

 # Envs & Secrets

 When running an application we generally want secrets and configurations in our environment.
-Sentential makes this easy through the `sntl envs` command.
+Sentential makes this easy through the `sntl envs` & `sntl secrets` commands.

+The only difference between the `envs` store and the `secrets` store is that the `secrets` values are encryped with kms.

-> :lock: Currently all key/values stored via Sentential are encrypted in SSM.
-By default `aws/ssm` KMS key is used, this can be modified via the `AWS_KMS_KEY_ALIAS` environment variable.
+> :lock: By default `aws/ssm` KMS key is used to encrypt `secrets`, this can be modified via the `AWS_KMS_KEY_ALIAS` environment variable.

 ### Prerequisites